rizac/eGSIM/MAINTENANCE.md

 > Note: the value of `DJANGO_SETTINGS_MODULE` in the examples below
 > must be changed in production

-> Note: the DB should have been created befoirehand(see dedicated section below)
+> Note: the DB should have been created beforehand (see dedicated section below)

 Type: